 Scientific Impact

-- Description of TENT5 cytoplasmic poly(A) polymerases as important regulators of physiological processes.
+• We established cytoplasmic poly(A) polymerases of the TENT5 family as important regulators of physiological processes.

-- Discovery that TENT5A re-adenylates and stabilizes anti-SARS-CoV-2 mRNA vaccine, enhancing antigen production and vaccine efficacy.
+• We demonstrated that TENT5A re-adenylates and stabilises SARS-CoV-2 vaccine mRNA, increasing antigen production and vaccine efficacy.

 Collaborations